anuragpatil94/React-Redux/blog/README.md

 - reducer sees the action adn return the data off the payload
 - New State Generated - React app rerendered

+### Topics

+- Rules of Action Creators
+- Rules of Reducers

 ---